GeneralistDev/fworks/README.md

-# pulumi-framework
+# fworks
-A framework wrapper for Pulumi which introduces an IoC container and decorator helpers
+An easy framework for writing Typescript node.js

+## Features
+* IoC Container provided by `inversly`
+* `Module`, `Container`, and `Injectable` decorators which will be familiar to those who have written Angular 2+ code before.